 As a bonus, their recipe also linked to a great and simple enchilada sauce recipe.
 As you, unfortunately, can’t easily find prefab enchilada sauce in Dutch stores yet, I have taken that one up here as well, with only minor adjustments.
 The original recipe had two mentions of cumin in different quantities and I replaced the smallest quantity with coriander powder.
 Furthermore, the original quantity of chili powder was halved in view of the wellbeing of the kids.
 It should be noted that their pictures and narrative do suggest that the dish has beans in them, but they were missing from the actual recipe.
 Surely, they would be great to add as well.

-This recipe will take about 15-20 minutes and yields about a 4 cups / 1 litre of great enchilada sauce, but you only need 1 cup / 250ml for the gnocchi recipe.
+This recipe will take about 15-20 minutes and yields about 4 cups / 1 liter of great enchilada sauce, but you only need 1 cup / 250ml for the gnocchi recipe.
 Nevertheless, the remaining sauce freezes well for later use, for, like, actual enchiladas…

 - 3 tbsp olive oil

 - 2 tbsp cumin powder

 - ½ tbsp chili powder (double this quantity for an extra kick!)